Getting Started in C#

 ./build/minimal

-The minimal example shows how to create the renderer, load an OpenUSD scene and render a single image, copying the results back to the CPU for writing out as a PNG.
+The minimal example shows how to create the renderer, load an OpenUSD scene, and render a single image.
+The results are copied back to the CPU for writing out as a PNG.

 Installation#